ryanw-mobile/compose-pager-demo/README.md

     )
 ```

-To make the page composable cleaner and not tied to the pager & animations, I have defined a custom `Modifier.pagerAnimation()` modifier which is equivalent to the code above at:
+To make the page composable cleaner and not tied to the pager & animations, I have defined a custom `Modifier.pagerAnimation()` which is equivalent to the code above.
+You can find it at `com.rwmobi.composepager.ui.PagerAnimationModifier`.
- `com.rwmobi.composepager.ui.PagerAnimationModifier`.

-To make the coupling looser, within the `HorizontalPager()`, we only have to apply this modifier to the pageContent composable, without a need to pass the pagerState to the page composable.
+To make the coupling looser, as the best practice, the `PageLayout` composable has a `modifier` parameter, so we only have to apply the `pagerAnimation` modifier when calling it from the `HorizontalPager()`, without a need to pass the `pagerState` to the `PageLayout`.

 I am not a mathematician, and I no longer have some-mathematician-coworker 👨🏻‍🦲 with me to play with this.
 There might have room for improvement.
 Feel free to optimise everything here to meet your needs. 🙂

 ## Haptic Feedback